 Humanities 21 runs regular public events on a range of humanities-related topics, and works year round to promote the value of a humanities education – which of course includes the importance of classical literature.

 The festival came together thanks to many hard-working individuals.
 The committee – Jeff Richardson, Jan McGuinness, Sarah Midford, Marylyn Smallwood, Xenia Dolopoulou and Nick Varigos.
-Our hard-working intern Maeve Martyn, and wonderful volunteers Ilaria Bigaran, Gavin Scott and Jeremy Teow.
+Our hard-working intern Maeve Martyn, and wonderful volunteers Ilaria Bigaran, and Gavin Scott.
 Our venue partners – NGV, Library at the Dock, the Greek Cultural Centre, and the Hellenic Museum.
 Special thanks to John Tatoulis and Sarah Craig from the Hellenic Museum, who generously assisted with all our technical requirements and last-minute arrangements.

 And of course, our incredible guests – Panagiotis Anagnostatos, Angus Cameron Troupe, Stathis Grapsas, Matthew Horsley, James McCaughey, Chris Mackie, David Malouf, Sarah Midford, Peter O’Connor and James O’Maley.